awsdocs/amazon-lex-developer-guide/doc_source/gs-cli-create-alias.md

 # Exercise 5: Create an Alias \(AWS CLI\)<a name="gs-cli-create-alias"></a>

 An alias is a pointer to a specific version of a bot\.
 With an alias you can easily update the version that your client applications are using\.
 For more information, see [Versioning and Aliases](versioning-aliases.md)\.To run the commands in this exercise, you need to know the region where the commands will be run\.
-For a list of regions, see [ Model Building Limits ](gl-limits.md#gl-limits-model-building)\.
+For a list of regions, see [ Model Building Quotas ](gl-limits.md#gl-limits-model-building)\.

 **To create an alias \(AWS CLI\)**